ual-cci/MSc-Coding-1/session4.md

  - Let's have a look at the work you have done in the last week.
  - Break in to groups and discuss each others work.
 Then we'll come back together and look at some examples :-)
  - Do you have any questions about the task?
 What problems did you have?
- - To what extend do the works you created have the appearance of a Mandala?
+ - To what extent do the works you created have the appearance of a Mandala?
 What is a Mandala?
   - How do these forms reflect on and inflect Hindu, Bhuddist and Islamic art forms?

 # Part Two : Using Expressions to Fill Space